fr0ziii/dragon-rulers/README.md

 The following features and improvements are planned for future development:

-### Database Integration
+### Event-Driven Architecture

-*   Complete the Supabase integration, including connecting the application to the database.
+*   Expand the event consumer to handle other events (e.g., `agent.updated`, `agent.deleted`).
-*   Set up Alembic for database migrations.
+*   Integrate the event consumer with the database to store agent data.

 ### Enhanced Agent Capabilities